hansen942/pl-project/README.md

 newtype option 'a = None unit | Some 'a in
 ```

 Here is another code snippet that computes the chinese remainder theorem map.
-It also shows how integer division and the modulo operators have been added and return `option` types (there are no exceptions in the language).
+It also shows how division and the modulo operators have been added and return `option` types (there are no exceptions in the language).

 ```
 {-- this will compute the chinese remainder theorem map --}

 let rec gcd_w_proof n m =
+  if n < 0 then gcd_w_proof (-n) m else
-  if m = 0 then
+  if m < 0 then gcd_w_proof n (-m) else
-  {-- guarantee that we give positive gcd --}
-  if n > 0 then (n,1,0)
+  if m = 0 then (n,1,0) else
-  else ((-n),(-1),0)
-  else
-  let x = n / m in
+  let q = n / m in
+  let r = n % m in
-  match x with
+  match q with
   {-- None never happens --}
+  Some q ->
+  match r with
-  Some x ->
+  Some r ->
-    let q = proj 2 0 x in
-    let r = proj 2 1 x in
     let rec_result = gcd_w_proof m r in
     let g = proj 3 0 rec_result in
     let s = proj 3 1 rec_result in